How to Build a (Very) Profitable GPT Wrapper in 7 Days

 By following these 25 steps across 7 days, you'll launch a live product with payment processing, collect your first 50-200 signups, convert 1-5 paying customers, and establish the foundation for scaling to $10,000+ monthly recurring revenue.

-If you want deeper market insights and competitor analysis for your specific niche, check out our market clarity reports which provide validated customer pain points, positioning strategies, and pricing guidance.
+If you want deeper market insights and competitor analysis for your specific niche, check out our 200-page report covering everything you need to know about AI Wrappers which provides validated customer pain points, positioning strategies, and pricing guidance.

 Day 1: Foundation and Validation